Safe drinking water in Cambodia

 A common fear amongst travelers to Cambodia is safe drinking water.
 Here’s a guide to where you can get drinkable water without using 4.6 million plastic bottles.

-In Siem Reap, it’s estimated that 4.6 million water bottles are generated by the tourism industry alone.
+In Siem Reap, it’s estimated that 4.6 million water bottles are generated by the tourism industry alone, monthly.
 That’s not including local consumption.
 That figure is based on the average visitor stay and daily consumption, and number of visitors per year.